cstefanache/marvin-dev/README.md

 ## Marvin

-Marvin is an automation framework for web applications that allows the users to easily write their tests by providing them with:
+Marvin is an automation framework for web applications that allows users to easily write their tests by providing them with:
- - a mechanism that automatically identifies all the UI elements discovered in the current page and returns unique selectors
+- a mechanism that automatically identifies all the UI elements discovered on the current page and returns unique selectors
- - a GUI to customise the discovery mechanism, to create methods or reuse the existing ones and to define execution flows for the web application under test
+- a GUI to customise the discovery mechanism, create methods or reuse the existing ones, and to define execution flows for the web application under test

 ## Features